pulumi/docs/content/blog/pulumi-in-a-cloud-native-world/index.md

 4. Faster onboarding for new team members
 5. Easier compliance with regulatory requirements due to increased auditability

-By leveraging Pulumi within a CNCF ecosystem, organizations can significantly reduce costs through automation, eliminating manual processes that previously required substantial time and effort.
-This approach empowers teams to build, test, and operate software more efficiently, accelerating innovation while maintaining robust control over their infrastructure.

 But there is also a downside: The `KEBAP` stack requires a significant investment in time and resources to set up and maintain as you are in full charge of the integration of the components as well as operating them.
-The CNCF landscape is not an integration map, and not all components are designed to work together out of the box or stay compatible with each other in the long run.
+All the projects under the umbrella of CNCF are not automatically implying that they are compatible with each other out of the box.
+Any platform engineering team will need to invest continuously time and resources to keep the stack up-to-date and running.
+This is a not negligible investment to consider for any organization.

 For this reason, we at Pulumi offer [Pulumi Cloud ](/product/pulumi-cloud).
 A fully managed Infrastructure as Code platform that takes care of the integration of the different components of and internal developer portal and provides a